mami-project/mplane-sdk/README.rst

 component for use with this framework:

--  Implement each measurement, query, or other action performed by the component as a subclass of mplane.scheduler.Service.
+-  Implement each measurement, query, or other action performed by the component as a subclass of mplane.component.Service.
 Each service is bound to a single capability.
-Your service must implement at least the mplane.scheduler.Service.run(self, specification, check\_interrupt) method.
+Your service must implement at least the mplane.component.Service.run(self, specification, check\_interrupt) method.

 -  Implement a ``services`` function in your module that takes a set of